tide-foundation/TideAcademy/HEIM101/README.md

 The course will provide all students with:
 - A strong understanding of the problem with the world's current security paradigm.
 - Comprehensive knowledge of the Heimdall SDK to secure apps and user identities.
-### Graduating students will receive a Tide Certificate congratulating their completion of the course.
+### Graduating students will receive a Tide Certificate acknowledging successful completion of the course.